RCarteri/api-challenge/README.md

-# QA Test WEB challenge
+# QA Test API challenge

 ## PROJECT (WebService/API)
 Create an automation project using a [public API][api] with the scenarios: